Package 'mirai'

 Title: Minimalist Async Evaluation Framework for R

-Description: High performance parallel code execution and distributed computing.
-Designed for simplicity, a 'mirai' evaluates an R expression asynchronously, on local or network resources, resolving automatically upon completion.
-Modern networking and concurrency built on 'nanonext' and 'NNG' (Nanomsg Next Gen) ensures reliable and efficient scheduling, over fast inter-process communications or TCP/IP secured by TLS.
+Description: Designed for simplicity, a 'mirai' evaluates an R expression asynchronously in a parallel process, locally or distributed over the network, with the result automatically available upon completion.
+Modern networking and concurrency built on 'nanonext' and 'NNG' (Nanomsg Next Gen) ensure reliable and efficient scheduling, over fast inter-process communications or TCP/IP secured by TLS.
+Advantages include being inherently queued thus handling many more tasks than available processes, no storage on the file system, support for otherwise non-exportable reference objects, an event-driven promises implementation, and built-in asynchronous parallel map.

-Authors: Charlie Gao [aut, cre] , Hibiki AI Limited [cph]
+Authors: Charlie Gao [aut, cre] , Joe Cheng [ctb], Hibiki AI Limited [cph]

 Maintainer: Charlie Gao <[email protected]>